d3rp/clima/README.md

 This is just a tool to slap together a cli program in python, so you don't have to resort to bash.
 The intention is to get something reasonably configurable and generic up and running as fast as possible.
 I can't bother to memorize argparses syntax, even though it's a very good package.
-Also click works nice for more elaborate things though fire is my personal favourite for the moment.
-None of those have
+Also click works nice for more elaborate things though fire is my personal favourite for the time being.

 ## DONE: